gwena/Kata-StringCalculator-Ruby/README.md

 end
 ```

-Note that there is no semi-colon, and so a true one liner but not a group of statements joined on one line - that would have been cheating!
+Note that there is no semi-colon, and so a true one liner (not a group of statements joined on one line - that would have been cheating!)
 ## Tests